Ghost buster

 Who ya gonna call?
 Ghostbusters!

-Ghost buster is always happy to see you, his eyes shine, tail wags, and his energy boosts whenever he sees his favorite people!
+Here is what my rescue friends describe me.."GhostBuster is always happy to see you, his eyes shine, tail wags, and his energy boosts whenever he sees his favorite people!
+He has the subtle markings of a Rottweiler or a Doberman and the temperament of a lab.

 Local adoption fee is $200 (in TX)